Adroiti/docs-for-code-review-tools/checkstyle-FileTabCharacter.md

 Rationale:

   - Developers should not need to configure the tab width of their text editors in order to be able to read source code.
-  - From the Apache jakarta coding standards: In a distributed development environment, when the commit messages get sent to a mailing list, they are almost impossible to read if you use tabs.
+  - In a distributed development environment where diffs are sent to the mailing lists by both developers and the version control system (which sends commit log messages), the use tabs makes it impossible to preserve legibility.

 ## Examples